-Joe is a Coordinator for the Strong Cities Network at ISD, and leads the Communications and Membership, as well as providing support on key initiatives within the SCN, including the Global Counterterrorism Forum’s Initiative on National-Local Cooperation and programmes across South-East Asia.
+Joe is a Project Coordinator for the Strong Cities Network, and provides support on key initiatives within the SCN, including the Global Counterterrorism Forum’s Initiative on National-Local Cooperation and programmes across South-East Asia.

-He holds a Master’s Degree with distinction in Conflict, Security and Development from the University of Sussex with a focus on Middle Eastern Politics and Post-Conflict Reconstruction, he joined ISD as an Intern on the Strong Cities Network before becoming an Associate.
-Prior to joining ISD, he was a Research and Communications Assistant for Children on the Edge, with voluntary experience with NGOs in the UK, Lebanon and Turkey.
+He holds a Master’s Degree with Distinction in Conflict, Security and Development from the University of Sussex with a focus on Middle Eastern Politics and Post-Conflict Reconstruction, he joined SCN as an Intern on the Strong Cities Network before becoming an Associate.
+Prior to joining SCN he was a Research and Communications Assistant for Children on the Edge, with voluntary experience with NGOs in the UK, Lebanon and Turkey.

 Emir Hasanović – Western Balkans Programme Lead